George540/bak3d_rendering_demo_engine/README.md

 In general, this project is aimed to be very simple with no commercial goal in mind.
 It is mostly a learning project and a demonstration of my knowledge.
 If anyone is using it for an academic assignment, project or even personal use, do not hesitate to credit this repository (see license).

-I am currently working as a graphics developer at flight simulators and this was a good project to get me on track with my onboarding at work.
 I hope you enjoy using my little beginner engine and I hope you learn many more things with me as well.

 ## Acknowledgments